 I was asleep when my first child was born.
-I awoke hours later surprised to discover I was still alive and that my family had already met my baby with her perfect nose.
+I awoke hours later surprised to discover I was still alive and that my family had already met my baby.

 She was due April 7, just after Easter.
 My pregnancy had been difficult with a heavy business travel schedule and severe morning sickness, yet I relished in every minute of it.
 Those last few weeks were especially precious to me, knowing the private intimacy with my baby would soon end as she entered the world to meet grandparents and cousins so expectant for her arrival.
 Her name was to be Meredith Marguerite, for my loving and deeply spiritual mother and fraternal grandmother.
 Once my due date came and passed, we tried all the old wives tales to encourage our baby to this side of life.
 She wasn’t budging.